 The last but not the least bird of Missouri in our list is a beautiful hummingbird with a long and slender body.

-- This hummingbird has metallic green upperparts and the belly with a mix of gray and white feathers.
+- This hummingbird has metallic green upperparts and a belly with gray and white feathers.

 - The bill of the black-chinned hummingbird is thin, straight, and long.